Our Corporate Finance Partner, Steve Plaskitt, shares his advice on business deals following the news that Asda and Sainsbury’s will be merging…

 Handling an unexpected approach from a buyer

-Firstly, whilst it is always flattering to be approached, you need to understand whether it is focused and genuine.
-Is it merely a letter or email from someone to see if you (and perhaps dozens of other company owners) would consider a sale?
+Firstly, whilst an approach is always flattering, you need to understand whether it is focused and genuine.
+Is it a letter or email to see if you (and dozens of other company owners) would consider a sale?
 Or is it a genuine approach, where the buyer has looked at the market and decided upon you as their best way to grow?

-The best and most genuine approach is where the potential buyer has known you for some time, whether through trading relationships or through previous dealings.
+The best and most genuine approach is where the potential buyer has known you for some time.
+This can be through trading relationships or through previous dealings.
 This was reportedly the case for Sainsbury’s and Asda, as the two CEOs had worked together previously.

 Do you know why have they approached you?

 Once established that the approach is genuine, you need to know why they have approached you.
 Is it, for example, for your people, technology, products, capabilities, niche market position, or geography?
-Or is it that they have growth targets that can not be obtained without an acquisition?
+Or is it that they have growth targets that they cannot obtain without an acquisition?
 Are they looking for new market ideas and want to speak to competitors?
-Sometimes these interested parties may appear to be genuine but are not, and are only interested in buying on their very low valuation terms.
+Sometimes these interested parties may look genuine, but are only interested in buying on their very low valuation terms.

-For all cases, be careful what information you reveal to them and keep items confidential, particularly if the interest is from a competitor.
+For all cases, be careful what information you reveal and keep items confidential, particularly if interest comes from a competitor.
 Instead of “Caveat Emptor”, i.e. let the buyer beware, it is the seller that should be wary in these situations.

 Establishing your valuation expectations

-Using your corporate finance adviser should help you to establish what your valuation expectations should be and whether their offer is too low, at a fair price or at a great one.
-The adviser will be able to help throughout the process to benchmark their offer, identify other areas of value and ultimately improve the offer.
+Your corporate finance adviser should help you to establish what your valuation expectations should be and whether their offer is too low, at a fair price or at a great one.
+The adviser will help to benchmark their offer, identify other areas of value and ultimately improve the offer.